Netherlands Architecture Institute: UAR (Urban Augmented Reality)

 The NAI introduced UAR on 30 June 2010.
-UAR is an acronym for Urban Augmented Reality.
-It is a free-of-charge 3D architecture application that uses Augmented reality.
-This means that a layer of information has been added to reality.
-In UAR, the existing, built environment is supplemented by a historical, a future or an alternative layer using 3D models.
+UAR is an abbreviation for Urban Augmented Reality.
+It was a free-of-charge 3D architecture application that used augmented reality, that is, a layer of information was added to reality.
+In UAR, the existing, built environment is supplemented by a historical, a future, or an alternative layer using 3D models.
 UAR shows us what is not there, what the city used to look like, by showing us buildings that have since disappeared.
 The city as it could have been, using models and drawings to display alternative designs that never made it.
 And the city as it will become, using artist's impressions of future projects.
-The collections of various institutes and heritage organisations including the NAI's own collection are used for this.
-UAR users can also add information to the application themselves.
-At present, UAR covers the cities of Rotterdam, Amsterdam, Utrecht, The Hague, Breda, Haarlem and Gouda.
+The collections of various institutes and heritage organisations including the NAI's own collection were used for this.
+UAR covered the cities of Rotterdam, Amsterdam, Utrecht, The Hague, Breda, Haarlem, and Gouda.